czanoli/ETH-Semester-Project/README.md

 Run `python scripts/prepare_bop_submission.py` and this will save a `.csv` file into `/bop_datasets/inference/<dataset_method>` (e.g. `/bop_datasets/inference/lmo_fit3d`).
 This `.csv` file is needed for the automatic computation of the BOP challenge evaluation metric, i.e. AR = (AR_VSD + AR_MSSD + AR_MSPD)/3.
 In the following command replace `NAME_OF_CSV_WITH_RESULTS` with the name of the generated `.csv` file, for example: `coarse_lmo-test.csv`.

 In `external/bop_toolkit/bop_toolkit_lib/config.py` modify the following two lines sch that the last part of the path is referred to the method for which you want to evaluate the poses.
-For example here we have `lmo_fit3d`, but coould be `lmo_v1`, `lmo_crocov2`, etc...
+For example here we have `lmo_fit3d`, but coould be `lmo_vanilla`, `lmo_crocov2`, etc...

 ```python
 # Folder with pose results to be evaluated.
 results_path = r"/home/tatiana/chris-sem-prj/ETH-Semester-Project/bop_datasets/inference/lmo_fit3d/"